k4yt3x/defense-matrix/README.md

 [![status](https://travis-ci.org/K4YT3X/DefenseMatrix.svg)](https://travis-ci.org/K4YT3X/DefenseMatrix)
 # DefenseMatrix

-## This is an alpha version.
-Please look at "Updates" section for more information before installation.
+## There will be a lot of major changes made in the near future.
+There has been multiple issues found in the current version.
+Please wait patiently for the next version

 #### Current Version: 1.0 alpha
 **Project Initialized During HackTheNorth**